mstksg/inCode/copy/entries/advent-gol.md

 [life]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

-I submitted my solution on my assigned puzzle input with a naive implementation (scoring the 66th spot on the leader board for that day), concluding the "competitive" part.
+I submitted my solution on my assigned puzzle input with a naive implementation (scoring the 66th spots on the leaderboards for that day), concluding the "competitive" part.
 But the real fun always starts after!
 When discussing with some friends, we started talking about the trade-offs of different implementations and realized that the extra dimensionality was no joke: as you